MaxVK03/CRUDOnEnviromentStats/notes.md

 * 3rd party API is free points (Max Done)
 * Have a way to remove data from screen (Bart done)
 * .env files (Bart done)
+* Make update and create not require all fields are filled (Max done)